 Even though, the output of the comparator is a digital representation of the input audio signal, it doesn't have the power to drive the load (speaker).
 The task of this switching circuit is to provide enough power gain, which is essential for an amplifier.
 The switching circuit is generally designed by using MOSFETs.
 It is very crucial to design that the switching circuits produce signals that do not overlap or else you run into the problem of shorting your supply straight to ground or if using a split supply shorting the supplies.
 This is known as shoot through, but it can be prevented by introducing non-overlapping gate signals to the MOSFETs.
 The non-overlapping time is known as Dead time.
 In designing these signals we must keep the dead time as short as possible to maintain an accurate low-distortion output signal, but must be long enough to maintain both MOSFETs from conducting at the same time.
-The time that the MOSFETs are working synchronously rather than both conducting at the same time.
+The time that the MOSFETs are in linear mode must also be reduced which will help insure that the MOSFETs are working synchronously rather than both conducting at the same time.